Ecos-platform/fmu4cpp/doc/paper/paper.md

 | PythonFMU [@hatledal2020enabling] |  Python  |        2024        |
 |  unifmu [@legaard2021universal]   | Multiple |        2024        |

+The non-native solutions listed here provide similar capabilities as FMU4cpp, however the native solutions require a substantial expert knowledge and users are required to manually generate XML metadata as well as packaging the necessary files into an FMU.
+Thus, FMU4cpp provides a significant usability improvement over these alternatives as it:
+1. Provides a simplified API to implement.
+2. Generates the required XML metadata.
+3. Verifies the FMU against the standard.
+4. Cross-compiles the shared library
+5. Packages the FMU

+A framework like FMU4cpp is useful for generating both simple and more complex models that does not fit with the restrictions of a specialized modelling tools.
+Targeting C++ is also useful compared to similar solutions for Python and Java, as a runtime is not necessarily required to invoke the model, increasing portability.

 # Future of FMU4cpp

 With FMI 3.0 [@junghanns2021functional] released in 2022, an obvious and planned enhancement to FMU4cpp is to support this newer version of the standard.

 # References